monek-ltd/Monek.Checkout.SDK/README.md

 3. Your merchant domain validated (via your Monek account)
 4. The public key you use has Apple Pay enabled

-If the button doesnít show:
+If the button doesn‚Äôt show:

 - Confirm window.ApplePaySession?.canMakePayments() is true
 - Check your key/merchant settings